Fully renovated in 2018 with new bathrooms and wonderful bedrooms

 Accommodation comprises of on the ground floor a spacious lounge with feature beams and newly fitted log burner, dining room, galley style kitchen, and generous utility room with plenty of drying space and storage for outdoor equipment including bikes, walking boots and wet dogs!.
 Leading off the utility room is a cloak room with w.c. and hand basin.
 Upstairs you have a spacious master bedroom featuring an en-suite wc and shower.
 A double and a twin bedroom and a separate family bathroom..
 The Old White Lion had a new kitchen fitted in 2013, (see the photo gallery).

 The heart of the village is just a short stroll away.
 In the village you can find the well stocked local convenience store -the Langdale Coop, Brambles Cafe, and the Village Church – The Great Langdale Holy Trinity, and The Wainwrights Inn which sells local brewed ales and provides good homemade food.
 The famous climbers inn The Old Dungeon Ghyll, New Dungeon Ghyll Hotel, and Stickle Barn Tavern (now owned by the National Trust) are just up the Langdale Valley.

 The property is close to a main bus route.
-Elterwater, the famous Britannia Inn and Elterwater Cafe are a short stroll away, with a fabulous walk along the river.
-The cottage is also handily placed to access the Langdale Valley, 4 miles from Ambleside and close to neighboring villages of Grasmere and Hawkshead.
+Elterwater, the famous Britannia Inn and Slates Bistro are a short stroll away, with a fabulous walk along the river.
+The cottage is also handily placed to access the Langdale Valley, 4 miles from Ambleside and close to neighbouring villages of Grasmere and Hawkshead.